aionic-org/aionic-core/README.md

 CREATE DATABASE aionic;
 ```

-Afterwards, copy the environment and configuration files and enter your secret information:
+Copy the environment and orm-configuration files and enter your sensitive data:

 ```bash
 cp .env.example .env
 cp .ormconfig.json.example .ormconfig.json
 ```

+Afterwards, enter your public information in `aionic-config.json`.

 Now, run the following commands to install the node modules and start the webserver: